LucasMerkert/JavaOOPProject/README.md

 Java OOP Project Ws20/21
 Made by Lucas Merkert, Ana Erlenkötter, Friedrich Just, and Tarik Hammad.

+## Introduction
+This is a small game to play on an android device.
+There are tiles on a grid, and as you slide the tiles around the grid, their value increases.
+Once you can no longer slide any tiles, the game is over.

 ## How to Build

 ### Requirements:
  - git (to clone from repository)
  - Android Studio
+ - Android 5.0 or higher

 ### Step 1: Clone project and open in Android Studio